FreeLanguageTools/vocabsieve/README.md

 For debugging purposes, set the environmental variable `VOCABSIEVE_DEBUG` to any value.
 This will create a separate profile (settings and databases for records and dictionaries) so you may perform tests without affecting your normal profile.
 For each different value of `VOCABSIEVE_DEBUG`, a separate profile is generated.
 This can be any number or string.

 Pull requests are welcome!
 If you want to implement a significant feature, be sure to first ask by creating an issue so that no effort is wasted on doing the same work twice.

+## Status
+This is currently beta software.
+You should not expect it to be completely bug-free, but you may expect that:
+- You should not lose data by upgrading to a new release.
+However, downgrading is not guaranteed to work!
+When in doubt, back up your data and ask in the chatroom before attempting to downgrade.
+    - This does not include your settings, which may need to be reset for a new release.
+This will be indicated on the release notes.
+- Using the `master` branch and only upgrading should *usually* not break things, but this is not guaranteed.
+You are expected to read commit messages to take proper precaution.
+    - Using feature branches may break things!

 ## Feedback
 You are welcome to report bugs, suggest features/enhancements, or ask for clarifications by opening a GitHub issue.